JimvandeVen/project-2-1819/README.md

 4. Keyboard only - Make sure to use
 5. Caching policy for resources

 ### Compression

 Compression is important in reducing the bite size for your website.
-The volkswagen website already uses GZIP to greatly reduce this.
+The Volkswagen website already uses GZIP to greatly reduce this.
 But with Brotli the bite size gets even more reduced.
-I placed tjis in my number one spot because, even though the reduction may not seem so big, it is really easy to implement.
+I placed this in my number one spot because, even though the reduction may not seem so big, it is really easy to implement.
 Implementing Brotli should not take longer than an hour.

 #### No compression
 - HTML 106kb